ffekirnew/python-sonarqube-jenkins/documentation/demo.md

    make jenkins.start
    ```

+3. **Access Jenkins**: Open your browser and navigate to `http://localhost:8080`.
+Follow the instructions to unlock Jenkins.

-2. **Configure Jenkins**:
+4. **Configure Jenkins**:
    - Install necessary plugins (e.g., SonarQube Scanner, Pipeline).
    - Set up a pipeline to automate code analysis and deployment.

-3. **Integrate with SonarQube**: Add SonarQube as a tool in Jenkins and configure the pipeline to run SonarQube analysis.
+5. **Integrate with SonarQube**: Add SonarQube as a tool in Jenkins and configure the pipeline to run SonarQube analysis.

 # Next Steps: